 Understanding the Garden of Eden and the Fall from an Old Earth Perspective: Adam is called the “First” man in 1 Corinthians 15:45.
-This does Not mean He was the First Man ever, Hebrews 9:1 Calls the Law of Moses the “First” Covenant Despite the Fact that God had Made a Covenant with Noah (Genesis 9) and Abraham (Genesis 17) prior to making a Covenant with Moses.
+This does Not mean He was the First Man ever, Hebrews 9:1 Calls the Law of Moses the “First” Covenant Despite the Fact that God also Made a Covenant with Noah (Genesis 9) and Abraham (Genesis 17) prior to making a Covenant with Moses.

 Understanding the Garden of Eden and the Fall from an Old Earth Perspective: Whenever a Nation was Conquered by Another, the Bible Often portrays this Conquest as the Destruction and Creation of Heaven and Earth.

 Furthermore, the Bible describes the destruction and conquest of several kingdoms in Old Testament history in imagery denoting the destruction of heaven and earth (Isaiah 13:9-13; 34:4-5; Jeremiah 4:23-26; Ezekiel 32:7-9).
-For a detailed explanation of the implications of this fact and its relationship to the creation of heaven and earth in Genesis 1 and Genesis 2-3 may not be the first ever creation of heaven and earth see The Earth is More than 6000 Years Old: How Young Earth Creationists have Misinterpreted the Bible.
+For a detailed explanation of how this fact implies that the creation accounts in Genesis 1 and Genesis 2-3 may not be the first ever creation of heaven and earth see The Earth is More than 6000 Years Old: How Young Earth Creationists have Misinterpreted the Bible.

 Understanding the Garden of Eden and the Fall from an Old Earth Perspective: Though Not the Very First Man Ever, Adam was the First Man at the Creation of a Then New Heaven and Earth.
 Having been cast from the Eden of Heaven to Earth like the King of Tyre in Ezekiel 28, Adam Inaugurated a New Age of Spiritual Death.
 This Age came to a close at the Resurrection of the Saints to Heaven at the End of the Age.
 The Resurrection at the End represents a Kind of Return to the Eden of Heaven.

 Though not the first man ever, Adam was the first man of a then new heaven and earth who was also presumably the one who first marked the spiritual death of his descendants in Sheol at the start of that age.
 In the age inaugurated by Adam’s fall from heaven all of Adam’s human descendants also experienced even deeper spiritual death or separation from God in Sheol after physical death.